suryajeetlondhe/flutter_interview_questions/README.md

 for optimizing performance, performing low-level operations, and working with binary data.”

 ---

-145) 🔹What is Recursion?
+145.🔹What is Recursion?
+---
 Recursion is a programming technique where a function calls itself to solve a problem.
+It is
-It is commonly used for problems that can be broken down into smaller, similar subproblems.
+     commonly used for problems that can be broken down into smaller, similar subproblems.

 🔍 Purpose: